hritamdutta18/filterby-task/README.md

 - Front-end Implemented
 - Fake APIs Implemented
-- Toggler menu options don't sort the menu as per requirements as the necessary algorithm hasn't been implemented
+- Toggler menu options don't sort the menu as per requirements as the necessary algorithm hasn't been implemented.
 - Responsive Structure Implemented
 - No styling framweorks used (like Bootstrap)
 - Bare minimum of animations/transitions used

 ## Steps to run the site

-1. Clone this repository.
+1. Clone this repository
-2. Do cd <folder-name>.
+2. Do `cd filter-by`
-3. Run the script `npm run server`.
+3. Run the script `npm run server`
 4. Open this site in your computer -> <a href= "https://filterby.herokuapp.com/">Filterby @ PROTAL</a>

 It will look somewhat like this !!